RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 ![](images/ug/tools/task-schedule-success.png)

 If anything goes wrong you will see an error message dialog.
-Error details can be viewed in the [[Error Log|Log-files]] view.
+Error details can be viewed in the [Error Log](Log-files) view.

 You can change scheduler settings at any moment by choosing `Edit scheduled task` command from the context menu.
 You can also cancel scheduling by clicking on `Remove schedule`.